1600 JACOB JANOW (Lublin, Poland)

 1603 - 1673 September, (17 Elul 5433) HAYYIM BEN ISRAEL BENVENISTE ( Turkey)

 Rabbi and Halachic Scholar.
 He studied under Joseph Trani and was one of his foremost pupils.
-For a short time he supported Shabbetai Zevi but he soon took the opposite point of view becoming a strong opponent.
-Beneviste is best known for his Halachic commentaries on the Arba'ah Turim and Shulchan Aruchrn Shiyurei Kenesset HaGedolah and Kenesset HaGedolah, which are still in use today.rn
+For a short time, he supported Shabbetai Zevi, but he soon took the opposite point of view becoming a strong opponent.
+Benveniste is best known for his Shiyurei Kenesset ha-Gedolah and Knesset ha-Gedolah in which he explains previous Halachik decisions of the Arba'ah Turim and Shulchan Arukh, as well as later commentaries.
+Both of his works are still in use today.

 1603 - C. 1675 JACOB JUDAH LEON (TEMPLO) (Portugal - Holland)